containerbuildsystem/atomic-reactor/docs/plugins.md

  * **is_autorebuild**
    * Status: not yet enabled (chain rebuilds)
    * Several plugins have specific duties to perform only in the case of automated rebuilds.
 This plugin figures out whether this OpenShift Build is an explicit build requested by a developer (via Koji), or whether it is a build triggered by a change in the parent layer.
- * **stop_autorebuild_if_disabled**
-   * Status: not yet enabled (chain rebuilds)
-   * Based on the result of is_autorebuild, this plugin is for stopping automated builds from proceeding if the image owner has opted out of automated rebuilds.
  * **add_filesystem**
    * Status: enabled
    * If FROM value is "koji/image-build", an image-build koji task is initiated to create the underlying filesystem base image.
 Once task is completed, the built filesystem image is imported into docker and its ID is used as the FROM value.